sbalaji1996/fa15-hw1/README.md

-# Rails Decal Fall 2015 Homework 1
+# Rails Decal Spring 2016 Homework 1
 This homework assignment involves writing scripts in ruby in order to get a feel for the Ruby programming language.

+Identical to Fall 2015 HW 1.

 ## Q1
 In hw1.rb there is a function called check_squared_sum.
 It function takes two integers, a and b,